Join 57,715 subscribers and get free updates!

 • The more muscles you can involve in an exercise, the more efficient your workout will be.
 Which brings me to my next point…

-• Bicep curls – Leave the bicep curls to the vain meatheads – When you do pull ups, chin ups, and rows, your back, biceps, and forearms are getting a crazy workout.
-Plus, these exercises are way cooler than bicep curls.
+• Bicep curls – When you do pull ups, chin ups, and rows, your back, biceps, and forearms are getting a crazy workout.
+Mix in bicep curls as an end-of-workout move, not the foundation of your daily routine.

 • Shrugs - It seems like everybody does shoulder shrugs (and 95% of those people are doing them wrong, which is super unsafe).
 Do deadlifts instead, which works every muscle in your legs, back, forearms, shoulders…and traps.
 Three sets of heavy deadlifts will have your traps poppin’.